lydtechconsulting/component-test-framework/README.md

 ![Enable Docker Socket](resources/ctf-docker-socket.png)

 # Configuration Properties
 The **Component Test Framework** supports many features that can be enabled and configured via an array of configuration properties.
-The table shows the core configuration properties, with technology specific properties available further down this file.

 The framework supports a number of methods for setting these properties.
-The recommended approach is to use property/yml files
+The recommended approach is [Method 1: specific properties / yml file](README.md#method-1-properties-via-specific-properties--yml-file)

 ### Method 1: Properties via specific properties / yml file
 Declare the properties that should be overridden from their defaults in a file named `component-test.properties`, `component-test.yaml`, or `component-test.yml`.
 This file needs to be in the test classpath, so place in the `src/test/resources` folder to ensure it is built into the classpath directory.